Skip to Content Skip to Navigation

 What does paper weight mean and why is the paper weight of copy and print paper important in your search for the perfect product?

 Paper weight is usually measured in gram per square metres (g/m ² or gsm) and can be seen as a measurement of paper density, and thus an indicator of quality.
 This means, the lower the gsm, the thinner and lighter the paper.
 However, in some special cases, paper with a lower gsm can be thicker than one with a higher gsm.
 This comes from the use of different fibres.
-For example, our 75 gsm Office Depot Eco-Performance, as well as the 75 gsm Discovery Printer Paper are thicker than most 80 gsm paper because of the different material.
+For example, our 75 gsm Discovery Printer Paper is thicker than most 80 gsm paper because of the different material.
 In Europe, 80gsm is generally used as everyday printing paper.

 GSM